grimme-lab/qc2-teaching/doc/apps-ex.rst

       cefine -sym c1

-3. Ensure that the sequence of atoms is the same in every pair of reactant and product structure.
+3. Verify that the sequence of atoms is still the same in every pair of reactant and product structure.

-4. Prepare a reaction path search:
+4. Perform a reaction path search:

    (a) Create a directory for each reaction.
    (b) Have your reactant and product structure sorted and available in TURBOMOLE